 There is more information about safeguarding on the Skateboard GB website here.

-Also, take a look at Skateboard GB’s Quick Guide to Safeguarding here.
+Also, take a look at Skateboard GB’s Quick Guide to Safeguarding here and our codes of conduct.

 Helpful links are: